 Honda R, Kaido T, Sugai K, et al. Long-term developmental outcome after early hemispherotomy for hemimegalencephaly in infants with epileptic encephalopathy.
 Epilepsy Behav.
 2013;29(1):30–35.

 Hemimegalencephaly is a spectrum condition, meaning there is a wide range of functional outcomes that are poorly reported in research literature.
 Most children with hemimegalencephaly have some level of intellectual disability.
 Some can attain near normal intellectual development if seizures are controlled.
 Others may have profound intellectual and motor disabilities.
 All children with hemimegalencephaly have hemiparesis, a type of cerebral palsy which affects one side of the body, which may range from very mild to severe.
 Some may have homonymous hemianopsia, a visual impairment where half the visual field is lost.
 Most are able to walk and talk, but not all.
 Some may be tube fed while others can eat a normal diet orally.
 Like any spectrum condition, there are outliers at both ends of the spectrum.

 Functional outcomes are closely tied to seizure control and whether the brain malformation is present on both sides of the brain.
 It is extremely important that the child’s neurologist is proactive in ensuring that the child has no seizures.
-Epilepsy surgery – most often hemispherectomy – should be considered early if seizure control is not gained.
+Epilepsy surgery – most often hemispherectomy/hemispherotomy – should be considered early if the child fails two medications.

 How young can hemispherectomy be performed?

 Hemispherectomy is an extremely delicate and difficult brain surgery which should only be performed by an experience pediatric epilepsy surgeon.
-The youngest reported case is 41 days; however, anecdotally, an infant as young as 28 days has had hemispherectomy surgery for hemimegalencephaly.
+The youngest reported case is 41 days; however, we know an infant as young as 28 days has had hemispherectomy surgery for hemimegalencephaly.